dbeyter/sv-merger/README.md

 8*: Pre-clustering id. (unique identifier for a preclustering of SVs)

-* A pre-clustering is needed to reduce time complexity in merging the SVs.
-Two SVs that has no chance to exist in a set of merged SVs should belong to different "pre-clusters".
+* A pre-clustering is needed to reduce time complexity in merging of SVs.
+Two SVs that are guaranteed not to be merged together should belong to different "pre-clusters".

 # Output